Jennie Latta - "Being and Person: An Introduction to Edith Stein's Finite and Eternal Being"

 Association of Minority Professors in New Orleans.

-Dan Larkin presented five papers: "No Victory in Virtue: Incoherence in Aristotle's Defense
+Dan Larkin presented six papers: "No Victory in Virtue: Incoherence in Aristotle's Defense of

-of Slavery" at the North Carolina Philosophical Society at the University of North
+Slavery" at the North Carolina Philosophical Society at the University of North Carolina,

-Carolina, Chapel Hill; "Surely You Can't Be Serious: Understanding the Role of Rhetoric
+Chapel Hill; "Surely You Can't Be Serious: Understanding the Role of Rhetoric in the

 or Madness: Tracking Down the Ever Elusive Socrates" at the Ancient Philosophy Society